AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 **Tangent Space**

 Normal vectors in a normal map are expressed in tangent space where normals always point roughly in the positive z direction.
-Tangent space is a space that's local to the surface of a triangle: the normals are relative to the local reference frame
+Tangent space is a space that's local to the surface of a triangle: the normals are relative to the local reference frame of individual triangles.
+Think of it as the local space of the normal map's vectors; they're all defined pointing in the positive z direction regardless